Explore Port Protection with the Area's Only Charter Operation

 Because Underdog Sportfishing holds a NOAA-issued Halibut Charter Permit, you may retain halibut according to the year's charter angler halibut regulations.

 We also participate in the GAF (Guided Angler Fish) program.
 In simple terms, this allows us to acquire for our clients some of the catch share allocated for commercial fishing.
-Currently, the GAF program offers you the exciting opportunity to harvest two halibut per day of any size until our GAF quote is depleted.
+Currently, the GAF program offers you the exciting opportunity to harvest two halibut per day of any size until our GAF quota is depleted.
+Please note that an additional fee of $382 per fish applies for fish harvested under the GAF program.
 Please see our Details page for further information.

 Short Runs and Pristine Waters